 Insufficient training leads to gaps in Control of Work understanding.

-Instead of investing in training on how to use your supplier’s system, invest in the Control of Work knowledge of your personnel - after all, systems may change but the principles remain the same.
+Instead of investing in training on how to use your supplier’s system, invest in the Control of Work knowledge of your personnel – after all, systems may change, but the principles remain the same.
 Cresent’s training and competency packages can include comprehensive training programmes which pivot around Control of Work roles and responsibilities, ensuring that the candidate receives appropriate training specific to their job.

 A disengaged workforce results in poor Control of Work standards.

 السيطرة على العمل كبيرة Can you read this?
 Not unless you can speak Arabic.
-It’s important that the nationality of the personnel and the language of the software and training materials are seamlessly compatible.
+It’s essential that the nationality of the personnel and the language of the software and training materials are seamlessly compatible.
 Multi-language training materials can minimise critical information and instructions becoming lost in translation.
-Training can be delivered by native speakers which will enhance familiarity and understanding, ultimately increasing the safety of your workforce and the effectiveness of your Control of Work system.
+Training can be delivered by native speakers who will enhance familiarity and understanding, ultimately increasing the safety of your workforce and the effectiveness of your Control of Work system.

 We have worked with companies to help nominate local Control of Work Ambassadors to receive specific training and engage with the ‘hearts and minds’ of the employees.
 This in-depth knowledge, delivered by SMEs onsite or in a classroom, can truly add a personal feeling of ownership of the system, and the Ambassadors can encourage uptake across the rest of the workforce one back in the field.
 We have also incorporated multi-lingual options within our software (language ‘toggle’ function) and our training materials.

 This list is not exhaustive, but it should help you focus on the underlying issues of Control of Work implementation.
-Best practice of Control of Work is our overarching aim at Cresent and we take great pride in building relationships with our clients to reduce risk and improve safety in the oil and gas industry.
+Best practice of Control of Work is our overarching aim at Cresent, and we take great pride in building relationships with our clients to reduce risk and improve safety in the oil and gas industry.